All flight path maps/Amsterdam to Berlin

 The flat terrain means low cloud frequently obscures ground detail; coast outlines often visible through gaps.

-What is the best side of plane for Amsterdam to Berlin?
+What is the best side for Amsterdam to Berlin?